appacademy/Module-2-Resources/README.md

 This repo has templates for a/A module 2 practices and study guides.
 Students should use their own cohort specific branch.
 Solutions and cohort specific work will come from their respective branch as the cohort progresses through curriculum.

 __It is recommended that students create two clones of this repo__.
 One to check for updates (`git pull`) and another for their own commits which has been connected to their own GitHub repo.

-Consult the [git flow guide][git flow] how to change a `git remote`.
+__Follow the instructions in the [setup][setup] section how to clone this repo__.
+Consult the [git flow guide][git flow] how to change a `git remote` to connect to your personal repo.

 ---